raven-dev-ops/Executive_AI_Assistant_SaaS/CONTRIBUTING.md

     bandit -q -r app -x tests
     pytest --cov=app
     ```
+  - CodeQL: the repo is private and CodeQL uploads require Advanced Security.
+The workflow is gated behind the repo variable `ENABLE_CODE_SCANNING=true`; set it in repo settings to turn CodeQL back on when the license is available.

 - **Pre-commit hooks**
   - This repo includes a `.pre-commit-config.yaml` wired for: